Supersonic-Sites/Condesa/content/articles/Alternatives to Natural Diamonds.md

 ---
 ## Alternatives to Natural Diamonds

-Alternatives to natural diamonds.
 Diamonds have been sought after & loved for at least two millennia.
 However, the systematic & focused approach to diamond mining only began during the latter part of the 19th century.
 Diamonds are rare.
 Most are found in a geological formation, known as a kimberlite pipe.
 Only a few of these pipes’ bare diamonds in reliable density.
 The result is diamond mining that is more difficult & expensive.

 Moreover, most diamonds extracted from the earth are considered low-grade industrial diamonds.
 Only a tiny fraction of these are gem-quality.
 Even then, only a small percentage of these are inclusion free & very white.
 It is this rarity that makes diamonds so valuable & thus so expensive.